antonyleme/Simple-Google-Search/README.md

 #### Requests library

-If you don't have it, you install with
+If you don't have it, you can install with

 ```
 pip3 install requests
 ```

-Or can download at https://pypi.org/project/requests/
+Or you can download at https://pypi.org/project/requests/

 #### BeaultifulSoup4